NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/examples.md

             # Remove cuda compat layer (https://github.com/NVIDIA/nvidia-docker/issues/1256)
             # note that the source container attempts to do this at run-time, but that will
             # fail when launched read-only.
 So we do that here instead.
+            # (This issue will likely be resolved with newer versions of nvidia-modulus)
             rm -rf /usr/local/cuda/compat/lib
         ```
         The definition file begins by pulling a specified version of the Modulus container, then modifying it in our `%post` step.
 In `%post` we update the `pip` Python package installer, use `pip` to install some additional Python packages, and finally removes a conflicting path from the source container.